GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Connect to GKE cluster

-Get credentials for the GKE cluster
+Get credentials for the GENIE GKE cluster that was deployed.

 ```
 gcloud container clusters get-credentials main-cluster --region ${REGION} --project ${PROJECT_ID}
 ```

-Check that you can connect to the cluster and see the nodes running
+Check that you can connect to the cluster and see the nodes that are running.

 ```
 kubectl get nodes